Samuel-Adeola/CloudSecurity_AWS-Terraform_Lab-/README.md

 Virtual machine: Windows 10 installed on VirtualBox Installation
 •	To install, you will need to follow these steps:
-•	AWS Account: Create  AWS Free Tier account with the required resources EC2 (For deploying workstations - Blue Team, Red Team, and victim machines), VPC (For creating isolated networking environments), IAM (AdminFullAccess), Security Groups, key Pair, AWS Command Line Interface (CLI).
+•	AWS Account: Create an AWS Free Tier account with the required resources: EC2 (for deploying workstations—Blue Team, Red Team, and victim machines), VPC (for creating isolated networking environments), IAM (AdminFullAccess), Security Groups, key Pair, and AWS Command Line Interface (CLI).
 •	(AWS Free Tier Account - https://aws.amazon.com/free/compute/?p=ft&z=subnav&loc=3)
 •	create a user with administrator permissions and get its ACCESS KEY and SECRET KEY
-•	Switch to eu-west-1 region in your aws console (on the browser)
+•	Switch to eu-west-1 region in your AWS console (on the browser)
 •	Go to EC2 --> Instances --> Key Pair and create a key with name ec2_key_pair (All lowercase) and save the .pem key file
 •	Copy your ec2_key_pair.pem file to your C:\Users\<your username>\.ssh folder and rename it to id_rsa
 •	AWS Cli installed